Blueschists of Syros Island, Greece

 Experiments on olivine aggregates are being used to track the mechanics of strain localization operative in Earth's deep lithosphere.

-Research in the Behr Research Group focuses on the mechanics and kinematics of continental at plate boundaries and spans a wide range of spatial and temporal scales.
+Research in the BRG focuses on the mechanics and kinematics of deformation at plate boundaries and spans a wide range of spatial and temporal scales.
 We examine the geomorphic expression of young, active faults, and we also study older remnants of deep-seated ductile shear zones exhumed from greater depth within Earth’s lithosphere.
 BRG students apply a wide range of field, structural, geochronological and analytical methods.
-To find out more about some of our active projects, check out the research page.
-If you’re a prospective graduate student, please feel free to check out the Student Opportunities page and don’t hesitate to contact Dr. Behr or anyone else in the Research Group if you have questions about the graduate program at UT Austin.
+To find out more about some of our active projects, check out our Research page.
+If you’re a prospective graduate student, please feel free to check out the Student Opportunities page and don’t hesitate to contact Dr. Behr or anyone else in the BRG if you have questions about the graduate program at UT Austin.